Skip to main content

 7.3.
 Output Point for PayPal

-- Drag the "http response" node to the workspace and connect it to the node from the previous step.
+• Drag the "http response" node onto the workspace and connect it to the node from the previous step.

 This node is needed to output the response to the request.

-- Drag the "function" node to the workspace and connect it to the node from the previous step.
+• Drag the "function" node onto the workspace and connect it to the node from the previous step.

 In this node, we take the value obtained from the "paypal webhook" node and write it to "msg.status" for use in the next node.